 Plus500 is a CFD broker with a vision to become a leading provider in technology, innovation and online trading.
+They were one of the first brokers I tried many years ago and it is good to see they have continued to build upon and improve their services since then, remaining one of the most prominent brokers in the industry.
 The broker was founded and is headquartered in Haifa, Israel.
-Plus500 is a public company whose equity stocks are traded as ‘LSE: PLUS’ on the London Stock Exchange (LSE).
+Plus500 Ltd is listed on the Main Market of the London Stock Exchange.
 It is also part of the FTSE 250 index.
-The broker is regulated in UK, Cyprus, Australia, South Africa, etc.
+The broker is regulated in UK, Cyprus, Australia, South Africa, amongst others.

-Trade some of the world’s most popular markets and explore endless trading opportunities.
-Plus500 offer over 2000 CFD instruments, free real time quotes and dedicated round-the-clock customer support.
+Trade and invest in some of the world’s most popular markets and explore endless opportunities.
+Plus500 offer over 2,000 CFD instruments on powerful platforms and apps with handy trading tools and dedicated round-the-clock customer support.

 - Regulated in several jurisdictions